yoshuawuyts/mux-arguments/README.md

 ### Why did you write this module?
 When building event emitters it's easier to deal with a single data object than writing code to apply n arguments.
-This module makes it easy to wrap and unwrap function arguments for easy transmission.
+This module makes it easy to wrap and unwrap function arguments prior to transmission.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)